 Every Friday night: French Fridays

 Join us for French Fridays.
-Drinks and tapas every Friday from 7pm 'til late our weekly pub night with conversation in French and English.
+Drinks and tapas every Friday from 8pm 'til late our weekly pub night with conversation in French and English.
 It's a popular event!
-Sometimes we stay at the same bar for the whole night, sometimes around 9 or 10pm we move on to another bar or do something else (like see a movie, go for dinner, go dancing).
+Sometimes we stay at the same bar for the whole night, sometimes around 10pm we move on to another bar or do something else (like go for dinner or dancing).

 Every Sunday morning: Playtime Sundays (for parents and kids)

 Meet other parents and their kids at weekly Playtime Sundays meetings.

 Yes!
 We regularly have extra events like restaurant and cinema nights, hiking trips and wine tours.
 We also have annual events like the Halloween costume party, the Christmas in July BBQ and our end of year Christmas dinner.